 To get more information about APMAIAC, please visit www.apmaiac.ca

 or contact our Chief Technical Officer, Colin Dhillon, firstname.lastname@example.org

 The Manufacturing Industry is always looking to back their decisions with data.
 According to research from Forrester, 74% of firms want to be data driven.
 Just 29 percent, however, know how to turn analytics into action.
 That’s where Industry 4.0 can make its presence felt.
 By enhancing connectivity between every part of the supply chain, Industry 4.0 will hasten the transition from a linear structure to one that’s more responsive.
 Instead of operating independently, everyone along the supply chain can adapt based on customer demand.

 The APMA’s Industry 4.0 committee wants to help the Canadian automotive manufacturing sector embrace all relevant aspects of I4.0, from the Internet of Things, Cloud Computing, Additive Manufacturing, Big Data/Analytics, Simulation, Mixed Reality, digital twinning, and Advanced Robots, knowing that Industry 5.0 (Cyber physical cognitive systems) is less than a decade away.
 Like the APMA’s cyber-security committee, embracing Industry 4.0 will make Canadian automotive suppliers more productive and competitive.

-For more information, please contact our Vice President of Innovation, Warren Ali.
+For more information, please contact our Vice President of Innovation, Warren Ali, email@example.com

-The SME Committee is comprised of the most senior executive of APMA/CAMM Member, small and medium sized automotive suppliers, classified as having 500 employees or less.
+The SME Committee is comprised of the most senior executives of APMA, small and medium sized automotive suppliers, classified as having 500 employees or less.
 Members participate in quarterly meetings to identify and address strategic issues, share best practices, recommend solutions and promote Canadian SMEs interests / capabilities.